AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-api-key-auth-request.md

 keywords: connector
 navigation-topic: http-modules
 title: HTTP &gt; Make an API Key Authorization request
-description: This Adobe Workfront Fusion action module sends an HTTPS request to a specified URL that requires an API Key Auth authorization, and processes the response.
+description: This [!DNL Adobe Workfront Fusion] action module sends an HTTPS request to a specified URL that requires an API Key Auth authorization, and processes the response.
 author: Becky
 feature: Workfront Fusion
 exl-id: 70bf87c7-6d51-4ef4-9dce-80ad004e613f
 ---
-# HTTP > Make an API Key Authorization request
+# HTTP >[!UICONTROL Make an API Key Authorization request]

 >[!NOTE]
 >
 >Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.

-This Adobe Workfront Fusion action module sends an HTTPS request to a specified URL that requires an API Key Auth authorization, and processes the response.
+This [!DNL Adobe Workfront Fusion] action module sends an HTTPS request to a specified URL that requires an API Key Auth authorization, and processes the response.

 ## Access requirements